Indian South Africans: Indentured labourers and Passenger Indians

 Indentured labourers on sugar plantations were frequently mistreated and lived in unsanitary conditions.
 A large percentage of indentured labourers returned to India following the expiry of their terms, and some of those who returned alerted authorities in India to abuses taking place in Natal, which led to new safeguards being put in place before further recruiting of indentured labourers was allowed to take place.

 Former indentured labourers who did not return to India quickly established themselves as an important general labour force in Natal particularly as industrial and railway workers, with others engaging in market gardening, growing most of the vegetables consumed by the white population.
 Indians also became fishermen, and worked as clerks; in the postal service; and as court interpreters.

 The remaining Indian immigration was from passenger Indians, comprising traders and others who migrated to South Africa shortly after the indentured labourers, paid for their own fares and travelled as British subjects.
 These immigrant Indians who became traders were from varying religious backgrounds, namely Hindu and Muslims but largely from Gujarat (including Memons and Surtis), later joined by Konkanis, and Urdu speakers from Uttar Pradesh.
 The Muslims played an important part in the establishment of Islam in the areas where they settled.
 Indian traders were sometimes referred to as "Arab traders" because of their dress, and because large numbers of them were Muslim.

 Passenger Indians, who initially operated in Durban, expanded inland, to the South African Republic (Transvaal), establishing communities in settlements on the main road between Johannesburg and Durban.
 Natal's Indian traders rapidly displaced small white shop owners in trade with other Indians, and with black Africans, causing resentment among white businesses.

 Researchers have made efforts to collect and make available shipping lists of Indian immigrants.

 Early discrimination (1860–1910)

 Indians faced discrimination to varying degrees in all parts of South Africa.

 Natal

 Indians faced repressive legislation in Natal.
 They were forced to carry passes in 1888.
-In 1893, M. K. Gandhi arrived in South Africa to represent an Indian businessman in a legal dispute.
+In 1893, Mohandas K. Gandhi (later known as Mahatma Gandhi) arrived in South Africa to represent an Indian businessman in a legal dispute.
 Following his arrival in South Africa, Gandhi experienced racial discrimination, and, following the proposal of legislation to restrict Indian voting rights in Natal, he helped organise resistance, leading to the formation of the Natal Indian Congress.
 This organised resistance led to the unification of disparate groups of South African Indians for the first time.
 Although the bill was defeated, it was successfully reintroduced in 1896.